All the celebrities who have left Twitter after Elon Musk’s takeover

 “Entering Twitter HQ – let that sink in!” the world’s richest person tweeted, along with a video of him in the lobby of the building.

-Soon after the news broke out, many celebrities revealed their plans to quit Twitter.
+Soon after the news broke, many celebrities revealed their plans to quit Twitter.

 “Not hanging around for whatever Elon has planned.
 Bye,” Grey’s Anatomy creator, Shonda Rhimes, wrote.